slanning/starcraft-bots/Beleaguered/README.md

 to use code for local testing (Debug) or for the LadderManager (Release).
-The code for the LadderManager part comes from CryptBot, https://github.com/Cryptyc/CryptBot/blob/master/CryptbotMain.cpp
+The code for the LadderManager part comes from CryptBot, https://github.com/Cryptyc/CryptBot/blob/master/CryptbotMain.cpp I also split the Bot class out into bot.h and bot.cpp instead of inlining it like the tutorial does.

 I tried to keep notes of what was needed to set things up